reis-alex/mpc/Example_Tracking.md

 T = 100*P;
 ```

-The following steps is to define the MPC problem.
-The prediction horizon is chosen as $N=10$, while an user-input reference is denoted $r$.
+The following steps are to define the MPC problem.
+The prediction horizon is $N=10$, while a user-input reference is denoted $r$.
 The (stage+terminal) cost function is

 $$
 \begin{equation*}